 Gordon Smith is the CEO of Consumer & Community Banking at Chase.
-The business has roughly 130,000 employees serving 66 million consumers and 4 million small businesses.
-The business is a leading provider of banking, credit cards, auto finance, payments, mortgages and investment advice.
+The business serves 61 million households and 4 million small businesses and has roughly 135,000 employees.
+Chase is a leading provider of banking, credit cards, auto finance, payments, mortgages and investment advice.
 He reports to JPMorgan Chase Chairman and CEO Jamie Dimon and is a member of the firm’s Operating Committee.

-Chase has more than 5,400 bank branches (#2 branch network) and 18,000 ATMs (#1) across 23 states in the U.S. Chase is the #1 U.S. credit card issuer and the #2 mortgage originator and servicer in the country.
-Chase.com is the most-visited banking portal in America with 39 million active online users, including 23 million mobile users.
+Chase has almost 5,200 bank branches and is the #1 U.S. credit card issuer and the #2 mortgage originator and servicer in the country.
+Chase.com is the most-visited banking portal in America with 46 million active online users, including more than 29 million active mobile users.

 Smith joined Chase in June 2007.
 He served as CEO of the Card, Merchant Services and Auto Finance business before taking on his current role in 2012.